Audi A3 hybrid interior, dashboard & comfort

 The A3's dashboard is full of angles, making it less conservative-looking than the previous model's, and there's also plenty of faux-aluminium trim.
 Whatever you might think of the design, there's no disputing the quality: everything feels well screwed-together, which bodes well for long-term durability.

 Equipment, options & accessories

 The A3 TFSI e plug-in hybrid is available in three trim levels: Sport, S line and S line Competition.
+The first two come with the 40 TFSI e engine, while the third is only offered with the 45 TFSI e.
 The middle option is expected to make up the bulk of sales, as it has more desirable sporty styling and the difference in price over the Sport doesn't amount to much in the context of a monthly finance deal.